Want to learn how to maximize your performance and impact? Registration is now open for Measurable Impact 2017!

 Step 3: Outline your top three reasons for attending.

 You will want to explain to your boss as succinctly as possible why the conference is unique and why it is worth attending.
-In June 2016, Clear Impact hosted a performance improvement conference called Measurable Impact.
-Here are some example value statements we offered our guests to help them justify their attendance:
+In November 2017, Clear Impact will host the Results-Based Accountability conference, Measurable Impact 2017.
+Here are some example value statements we offer our guests to help them justify attendance at this conference:

 - You will gain practical skills and learn proven methods for improving your performance.
 To deliver on your organization’s mission, you must ensure you are using the most strategic methods that are proven to get results.
 At Measurable Impact, you will learn from public sector leaders who are using Results-Based Accountability to achieve feats in performance and community impact.
 Attending the conference will provide you with new skills and methods to put you on the fast track to success.